Average18/Meeting-Git/README.md

 files what you want.
 After that added .gitignore in 'stage' (command add) For ignore package you need to write in .gitignore '/package_name'

+*Commit uploaded files from GitHub and create branches* For upload file from GitHub:
+1)copy url of repository
+2)in cmd write: git clone 'url_of_project' and added it in your project 3)procced in other branch !
+All new commits must be in new branch: git checkout 'new_branch' 4)make changes